ameba23/harddrive-party-legacy/README.md

 ### Roadmap

 - Commenting and stars - write comments about particular files - back end implemented, front end partially implemented.
-- wall messages - encrypted messages only viewable by people who know a swarm key - giving a 'message board' for each swarm.
+- Wall messages - encrypted messages only viewable by people who know a swarm key - giving a 'message board' for each swarm.
 Partially implemented.
-- allow lists - only connect to particular peers for a given swarm, creating closed groups.
-Implemented at the protocol level only.
-- fulltext search.
+- Fulltext search.
 Search function currently uses a substring search of filepaths only
-- private messages and invites - send encrypted messages to a particular peer or invite a particular peer to another swarm.
+- Private messages and invites - send encrypted messages to a particular peer or invite a particular peer to another swarm.
 Implemented at protocol level only.

 metadb is based on an older unfinished python project, [meta-database](https://github.com/ameba23/meta-database).